MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspconnect.md

 ---

 ## -description
-The <b>LPWSPConnect</b> function establishes a connection to a peer, exchanges connect data, and specifies needed quality of service based on the supplied flow specification.
+The **LPWSPConnect** function establishes a connection to a peer, exchanges connect data, and specifies needed quality of service based on the supplied flow specification.

 ## -parameters